Presentation at Procemin 2022: Topic Modelling for Hyperspectral Geometallurgy

 Why this matters for geometallurgy

 Traditional mineral characterization from hyperspectral data relies on spectral libraries and expert knowledge to identify specific minerals.
 Our topic modelling approach offers a complementary, data-driven path.
 It can reveal mineralogical patterns that might be missed by library-matching methods, and it naturally handles mixed pixels where multiple minerals coexist.
+Where conventional unmixing requires you to specify the endmembers upfront, LDA discovers them from the data itself – and it does so probabilistically, giving you a distribution over possible mineral compositions rather than a single hard assignment.
+This means the model can capture gradational contacts and complex mineral assemblages that rigid library-matching approaches struggle with.

 Presenting this at Procemin was a great experience.
 The mineral processing community is pragmatic and demanding – they want methods that work on real ores.
 The questions and feedback from the audience were sharp and constructive, and they helped refine the direction of the research going forward.
 It was encouraging to see genuine interest in this cross-disciplinary approach.